French President Emmanuel Macron named computer scientist Antoine Petit president of the National Center for Scientific Research (CNRS) on Wednesday.

 Petit, 57, was named interim president of CNRS on 18 January, a week before the official process had ended.
 Prior to his appointment, biologist Anne Peyroche served as the organization’s interim president since chemist Alain Fuchs’s departure in October 2017.
 Peyroche was “currently prevented” from continuing in her role, according to the French research ministry.
-A ministry spokesperson said the decision was made “out of concern for the continuity of leadership at CNRS,” but declined to provide further details.
+According to an article by Elisabeth Pain in Science Magazine, a ministry spokesperson said the decision was made “out of concern for the continuity of leadership at CNRS,” but declined to provide further details.

 There has been speculation, however, that Peyroche’s departure is linked to misconduct allegations.
 Peyroche also served as chief research officer at CNRS and resigned from the position on 19 January.
-Last November, comments on the website PubPeer accused Peyroche of manipulating images in five articles published between 2001 and 2012.
+Science Magazine notes that comments on the website PubPeer last November accused Peyroche of manipulating images in five articles published between 2001 and 2012.
 A spokesperson at the French Alternative Energies and Atomic Energy Commission (CEA), Peyroche’s main employer, said the organization launched an internal investigation.
 Petit said scientists have a right to defend themselves when accused of misconduct, but added that he is “absolutely determined to treat scientific integrity issues most seriously and without any complacency.”

 Petit earned a teaching degree in mathematics in 1982, before completing a PhD in computer science at the Université Paris-Diderot in 1985.
 Early in his career, Petit taught at several French universities and held his first role at CNRS in 1991.
 He joined the French research ministry in 2001, and then returned to CNRS in 2004 as scientific director of the Information and Communication Science and Technologies Department.
 After holding several management positions at CNRS, Petit joined the French National Institute for Computer Science and Applied Mathematics (Inria) in 2006.
 He has served as Inria’s president and CEO since October 2014.

-Patrick Lemaire, a developmental biologist at the Cell Biology Research Center in Montpellier, said Petit “seems to break out of the technocratic mold” and has “a global vision of the role CNRS could play in and for society.”
+Patrick Lemaire, a developmental biologist at the Cell Biology Research Center in Montpellier, told Science Petit “seems to break out of the technocratic mold” and has “a global vision of the role CNRS could play in and for society.”